Foundations of regular variation on topological spaces: Regularly varying measures on topological spaces

 \paragraph{Characterisation of regular variation}

-\begin{theorem} Let $\XX$ be a topological space with an ideal $\sS$ which satisfies (B$_0$).
-For a Baire measure $\nu$ on $\XX$, the following statements are equivalent. \begin{enumerate}[(i)] \item Measure $\nu$ is regularly varying, that is, $\nu\in \RV(\XX,T,\sS,g,\mu)$. \item We have
+\begin{theorem} Let $\XX$ be a topological space with a scaling and an ideal $\sS$ satisfying Condition~\hyperref[condB0]{(B$_0$)}.
+For a Baire measure $\nu$ on $\XX$, the following statements are equivalent. \begin{enumerate}[(i)] \item The measure $\nu$ is regularly varying, that is, $\nu\in \RV(\XX,T,\sS,g,\mu)$. \item We have